kauniete/twitter_clone/README.md

 # twitter_clone
-A clone of Twitter front-end
+A clone of Twitter front-end (desktop version)
-Desktop version